aspose-slides/Aspose.Slides-API-References/english/php-java/sequence/addeffect/_index.md

 ---

-## addEffect(Chart chart, int type, int index, int effectType, int subtype, int triggerType)  method
+## addEffect([../../Chart]Chart chart, int type, int index, int effectType, int subtype, int triggerType)  method

  Adds the new chart animation effect for category or series to the end of sequence.